 Apply Yourself 100% in College

 Before Becoming A Process Technician, you will attend traditional classes, engage in lab work, and go on field trips to experience processing procedures first-hand.
-Your skilled instructors will share their career work with you and provide an individual mentoring time where applicable.
+Your skilled instructors will share their career work with you and provide individual mentoring time where applicable.
 A technical college education provides more hands-on training than a community college or university so you can study what you really enjoy.

 Put forth your best effort every day during your classes and labs with regular attendance, take notes and ask questions.
 Try to understand each new concept and practice it to gain the most benefit.
 Spend some time outside of class and labs to further your grasp of process technician concepts and how to apply them.